AlidadeMC/alidade/MCMaps/Resources/Alidade.docc/User Guide/Guide-Navigation.md

 ## Jump to a location

-1. Tap or click on the search bar labeled **Go To...**.
-2. Type the coordinate you'd like to jump to.
-For example, to head to (X=12, Z=31), type '`12, 31`'.
-3. Select the **Jump Here** item that appears at the top of the search results.

-> SeeAlso: For more information on searching, refer to <doc:Guide-Search>.
+While it is possible to head to a location by moving around the map manually, Alidade offers a faster way of going to a specific location.

+1. On the Map tab, press "Go To..." button in the toolbar (denoted by a figure walking) or go to **Map &rsaquo; Go To...** in the menu bar.
+2. In the **Go To** form, type the X and Z coordinates for the location and press the checkmark button to confirm.

+### Jump from a pin

+You can also quickly jump to a pin from your library on iPadOS and macOS.
+Simply swipe left on the pin you'd like to go to.
+Alternatively, press and hold (or right click) on the pin and select **Go Here**.

 ### Switch between dimensions

 Alidade supports displaying maps in the Overworld, Nether, and End dimensions.

-@TabNavigator {
-    @Tab("Mac") {
-        1. In the toolbar, click on the map icon.
-        2. In the dropdown, select the dimension you'd like to view.
-    }
-    @Tab("iPhone and iPad") {
-        1. Tap the map icon that appears on top of the map.
-        2. In the menu, select the dimension you'd like to view.
+On the Map tab, press the map icon in the toolbar, then select the dimension you'd like to view.
+You can also access this from the **Map** menu in the menu bar.
-    }
-}

 > Note: Some maps in other dimensions may not render correctly if the map's
 > Minecraft version doesn't support that dimension and will instead